GerritCodeReview/aws-gerrit/dual-master/README.md

 * `GERRIT_MASTER2_INSTANCE_ID`: Optional.
 Identifier for the Gerrit master2 instance.
 "gerrit-dual-master-MASTER2" by default.

+* `HA_PROXY_DESIRED_COUNT`: Optional.
+Desired number of haproxy services.
+"2" by default.
+Minimum: "2".

+*Note* ha-proxies are running on ec2 instances with a ratio of 1 to 1: each ec2 node hosts one and only one ha-proxy.
+By increasing the number of desired ha-proxies then, the size of the autoscaling group hosting them also increase accordingly.

+* `HA_PROXY_MAX_SIZE`: Optional.
+Maximum number of EC2 instances in the haproxy autoscaling group.
+"6" by default.
+Minimum: "2".

 #### REPLICATION SERVICE

 * `REPLICATION_SERVICE_ENABLED`: Optional.
 Whether to expose a replication endpoint.